 Just as Yat-Kha or Huun-Huur-Tu will transport you to the Eurasian Steppe and Tinariwen to the Sahara, with pure, elemental traces of place, the music of 3hattrio could only have emerged from one source – the landscape around them.

+Banjo, guitar, double bass, foot percussion, lush vocals and violin combine to provide and exhilarating experience.
 They create something that responds to the natural world of their sacred homeland near Zion National Park, and acknowledge the cultural traditions of generations of people who have worked and lived on the deserts of the great southwest.

 Now, widely admired, they count members of Penguin Café Orchestra as fans, and in America, they have continued to grow in stature, being chosen by respected filmmaker Phil Tuckett to compose and record the soundtrack to his latest production, Tomb of Joseph.